 Admissions Process for Visual Arts & Design

-The admissions process for Visual Arts & Design consists of two parts: the online Audition Registration and a Visual Arts & Design Audition.
+The admissions process for Visual Arts & Design consists of two parts: the online Audition Application and a Virtual Audition (Portfolio Submission).

 Because our Visual Arts and Design program is a Perkins Chapter 74 program, we are required to follow the admissions guidelines for Visual Arts and Design set by the state of Massachusetts.